[EViL] Industries Telecoms Museum

 Access

-We’re open by appointment for collectors and researchers.
+We’re open by appointment for collectors, researchers, donors, and benefactors.
 The online catalogue exists so the collection stays visible even when the doors are shut.

 Help the museum grow